-Brent has a broad commercial practice with a focus on contract, employment law, tort, insolvency, construction, trade practices, discrimination, intellectual property, dust diseases, body corporate disputes and wills and estates.
+Brent has a broad commercial practice with a focus on construction, contract, employment law, tort, insolvency, trade practices, discrimination, intellectual property and wills and estates.
 Brent’s speciality is arbitrations.
 He has appeared in Australia and internationally (most recently in Singapore).

 In 2017, Brent was recognised by Doyle's Guide as an emerging construction and infrastructure junior counsel.
 In 2018, Brent was recognised by Doyle’s Guide as one of Queensland’s leading construction and infrastructure junior counsel.
 Brent is a co-author of the Intellectual Property and Probate Chapters (which are published by LexisNexis Australia).

-Since joining the Bar, Brent has appeared in numerous trials and interlocutory applications before the State and Federal Courts.
+Since joining the Bar, Brent has appeared in numerous trials and interlocutory applications before international arbitrators and the State and Federal Courts.
 Some examples include:

 - appearing as counsel in international arbitral proceedings (including before former members of the High Court, Queen’s Bench Division);

 - appearing as counsel in proceedings involving breaches of company sale agreements before the Supreme Court of Queensland;

 - appearing as counsel in proceedings involving breaches of the Trade Marks Act 1995 (Cth) before the Federal Court of Australia;

 - appearing as counsel in proceedings involving restraint of trade and breaches of confidential information before the Supreme Court of Queensland;

 - appearing as counsel in proceedings for various banks and financial institutions before the Supreme Court of Queensland;